Anthony F. Beavers

 Journal Article with Devin Wright on transcendence and information fecundity in the context of phenomenology and 4e cognition.
 In progress.

-Critical Review with Marcello Guarini of Cameron Buckner's From Deep Learning to Rational Machines: What the History of Philosophy Can Teach Us about the Future of Artificial Intelligence, Oxford, 2024.
+Critical Notice with Paul Bello and Marcello Guarini of Cameron Buckner's From Deep Learning to Rational Machines: What the History of Philosophy Can Teach Us about the Future of Artificial Intelligence, Oxford, 2024.
 In progress.

 Keynote Speaker: Two talks on artificial intelligence in education - Fall Faculty Conference, The College of Southern Idaho.